Home > Family > Children’s Health > Common Illnesses in Children

 If your older child is reluctant to drink, try:

 To prevent passing the diarrhoea infection to others, wash your hands after changing nappies or helping your child on the toilet.
-Washing your hands before preparing or serving food will also help stop the rest of the family getting sick. also remember to encourage older children to wash their hands after going to the toilet.
+Washing your hands before preparing or serving food will also help stop the rest of the family getting sick.
+Also, remember to encourage older children to wash their hands after going to the toilet.

-Babies usually pass meconium (the dark sticky first poo) within the first 24 hours from birth.
+Babies usually pass meconium (the dark sticky first pooh) within the first 24 hours from birth.
 If they have not done so, they will need close checking from your midwife or doctor in case there is a bowel obstruction.
 In older bottle fed babies incorrect preparation of formula can lead to constipation if the milk is too concentrated.
 Follow the formula’s instructions – always put the water in the bottle before the powder and do not add extra scoops of powder or add extra water.

 Constipation in older infants can be helped by adjusting the natural diet, for example adding pureed kiwifruit or just increasing the amount of fresh fruit and vegetables.
 Toddlers may need more grains, in addition to fresh fruit and cereals, and fewer refined or processed foods.

 Ear infections can occur in young babies and children of all ages.
 Previous advice that every ear infection needs treatment is now challenged.
 Most ear infections will heal themselves without the need for antibiotics.
 Most result in some fluid behind the eardrum, with one in ten still having that fluid in place three months later.
-When some of the fulid remains trapped in the middle ear as it can lead to an ear problem called “otitis media with effusion” (OME) commonly known as glue ear.
+When some of the fluid remains trapped in the middle ear as it can lead to an ear problem called “otitis media with effusion” (OME) commonly known as glue ear.

 Sore throat and tonsillitis are common with an ear infection, causing fever and feeding difficulties.
 Viruses are the usual cause.

 Glue ear occurs when sticky fluid persists behind the ear drum causing the child to have hearing difficulties.
 Often they appear to be “naughty” because they appear not to be listening to you.
-If the glue ear is no treated, the child’s hearing may be affected and speech may be slower to develop.
+If the glue ear is not treated, the child’s hearing may be affected and speech may be slower to develop.
 Although not painful for the child, glue ear can result in a feeling of stuffiness in the ear, similar to being underwater.
 If left undetected, it can sometimes result in significant hearing problems and associated learning difficulties.

 Prevention of glue ear is controversial but research has found that the risk of glue ear is reduced if you: